19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Systems/Stronghold Rules/NPC Hirelings.md

 ## Mercenaries

-Mercenaries know more of the dangers of the world and come equipped with a [Delver's Kit](../../../Items%20and%20Gear/Gear/Delver's%20Kit.md), [Light](../../../Magic/Spells/Spells%20by%20Level/Level%201/Light.md) [Armor](../../../Items%20and%20Gear/Armor/Armor.md), [Mundane Shield](../../../Items%20and%20Gear/Armor/Mundane%20Armor/Mundane%20Shield.md), and a random [Weapon](../../../Items%20and%20Gear/Weapons/Weapons.md).
+Mercenaries know more of the dangers of the world and come equipped with a [Delver's Kit](../../../Items%20and%20Gear/Gear/Delver's%20Kit.md), [Padded Armor](../../../Items%20and%20Gear/Armor/Mundane%20Armor/Padded%20Armor.md), [Mundane Shield](../../../Items%20and%20Gear/Armor/Mundane%20Armor/Mundane%20Shield.md), and a random [Weapon](../../../Items%20and%20Gear/Weapons/Weapons.md).
 They understand danger and fighting more.
 They have 3 points amongst [Strength](../../../Player%20Characters/Chosen%20Statistics/Strength.md), [Dexterity](../../../Player%20Characters/Chosen%20Statistics/Dexterity.md), and [Constitution](../../../Player%20Characters/Chosen%20Statistics/Constitution.md), and a base of 5 HP.
 They are still level 0 and do not gain XP or levels.
 To venture with you, they want 5 coins per day.
 They will not venture into areas affected by the [Shadowcurse](../../Hazards/Shadowcurse.md), or similar danger.
 Searching a location for mercenaries takes a full day, and new mercenaries become available monthly.

 | Number of Available Mercenaries |           Location |
 | ------------------------------- | -----------------: |